 The DOT truck inspection list differs depending on the vehicle you’re working with.
 There are six core levels, so the one you get is really up to chance.
 You’ll get picked for inspection by a program if your vehicle seems to have a clear safety concern.
 The FMCSA sees over 3 million U.S. roadside inspection violations every year, so staying informed is critical.
 Understand each level to help you stay violation-free during the inspection.

-The Level 1 inspection is the most comprehensive.
-It covers the driver and vehicle components, checking everything for compliance.
+A Level 1 DOT Inspection is the most comprehensive evaluation of both drivers and vehicles, ensuring compliance with safety regulations.
+It involves a lengthy and detailed examination of the truck’s mechanisms, as well as the driver’s compliance.
 Inspectors will look for signs of drug or alcohol use and ask drivers to present:

 Once the driver has presented documentation, the inspector checks: